Caleydo/caleydo-doc/faq.md

-#FAQ - Frequently Asked Questions
+#Caleydo Help FAQ - Frequently Asked Questions

 **Q: I found a bug!
 What should I do?**